 While I identify as a lesbian, in college, my queerness never felt queer enough to identify with the LGBTIQ community.
-My outward expression in the way I dressed typically led to incorrect assumptions about my sexuality which I knew inadvertently freed me from the stigma and discrimination I thought I was supposed to face.
+My outward expression in the way that I dressed typically led to incorrect assumptions about my sexuality which I knew inadvertently freed me from the stigma and discrimination I thought I was supposed to face.

 Coming to understand my own identity was largely done in the context of my immediate surroundings - my other gay friends, my own experiences, and my gender studies classes.
 The media, I thought, represented a version of being queer that I couldn’t find myself in.
-I felt similarly about pride events.
-The first NYC pride parade I attended was in 2018.
+I felt similarly about Pride events.
+The first NYC Pride parade I attended was in 2018.
 My makeup, straightened hair, and cut-off shorts were no match for the enormous amount of glitter and colorful wigs that decorated large floats.
 I knew I looked like an ally.

 My senior year of college I wrote an op-ed in the school newspaper titled, “Why I’ll never be done coming out.”
 At the time, it was a challenge I thought many queer people dealt with - having to come out of the closet again and again.
 I didn’t understand this in terms of my femininity.
 I didn’t even know what a femme was.
 But I did know that I felt tired of explaining and proving my identity.